EarlyTalent/java_backend_sample/README.md

+# Levvel Technical Interview

+## Project Setup
+- **Fork** the repository
+- Clone the forked repository and open the project locally
+- Run the project from the WorkSampleApplication class
+- The application will start on [http://localhost:8080](http://localhost:8080)

+## Existing State
-Create a simple REST application for serving a blog. <br>
+This is a simple REST application for serving a blog. <br>
-It uses Spring Framework, Java 11, Lombok and a Mongo database.
+It uses Spring Framework, Maven, Java 11, Lombok and data is stored in a Mongo database.

 Currently the application has 2 endpoints:

     1) To add a blog post - Post at /blog/post
     2) To get a blog post by id - Get at /blog/{id}

+##Task
 Your task is to add a commenting feature.

 You should add two new endpoints.